awesomeeng/awesome-config/README.md

 one.three: 13
 ```

-In AwesomeConfig's Configuration Notation, a condition impacts all of the coniguration that follows it, until a different condition is applied.
+In AwesomeConfig's Configuration Notation, a condition impacts all of the configuration that follows it, until a different condition is applied.
 In the above example, if the OS is "windows" the value of `one.two` after merging will be "windows".

 An empty condition `[]` signals that **no condition* applies, thus returning the configuration to the default conditions state.